mariavallarelli/GDGExampleApp/README.md

 GDGExampleApp
 =============

-Some examples to demonstrate what android can do
+Some examples to demonstrate what android can do;

+All my code is under WTFPL